 If the UCL tendon is torn and needs to be repaired, a graft from another area of the body is used and can be taken from a tendon in the forearm, hamstring, or big toe.

 Your OrthoNeuro surgeon will discuss with you which graft may be best for your procedure.

 During the procedure:

-- If you have been considering Tommy John’s Surgery, schedule an appointment with one of our Board Certified Orthopedic Surgeons at one of our 7 convenient locations throughout Greater Columbus.
+If you have been considering Tommy John surgery, schedule an appointment with one of our Board Certified Orthopedic and Sports Medicine Specialists at one of our 7 convenient locations throughout Greater Columbus.